Last updated on October 2nd, 2022 at 10:13 pm

 3. Always include 2 photocopies of the filled-up application form and 1 photocopy of the rest of the documents.

 1. Duly accomplished Schengen application form.
-You can download a copy of the application form here.

 2. One (1) recent passport-size photo with white background (to be pasted on the application form)